transitcms/rails/README.md

 By default the helper will attempt to deliver content in one of 2 ways:

 1. If a `deliver` method exists on a context model, the result of that method will be output
-2. Using a pre-defined delivery block that, when passed a context and template object builds the necessary html to render that context.
+2. Using a pre-defined delivery block that, when passed a context the necessary html to render that context.
 For example, to deliver an `Audio` context using Rails' built in audio tag helper:

-		Transit::Delivery.configure(:audio) do |context, template|
+		Transit::Delivery.configure(:audio) do |context|
-			template.audio_tag(context.source)
+			audio_tag(context.source)
 		end

 Contexts
 -------

-There are 3 contexts included in the core engine:
+There are 4 basic contexts included in the core engine:

+1. **InlineText**: Text that is best represented by a single html node, such as a heading (h1, h2, h3, etc).
-1. **TextBlock**: Used to represent body copy / content.
+2. **TextBlock**: Used to represent body copy / content.
 This is usually managed with a wysiwyg editor
-2. **Video**: Allows inserting video from multiple sources, whether file upload, youtube url, etc.
+3. **Video**: Allows inserting video from multiple sources, whether file upload, youtube url, etc.
-3. **Audio**: Same function as video... but included separately to allow for more customization.
+4. **Audio**: Same function as video... but included separately to allow for more customization.

 ### Creating Custom Contexts